magenta-aps/vagrant-ansible-example/README.md

 ### MacOS Sierra (10.12.3)

-Both vagrant and Ansible can be installed using the [Homebrew](https://brew.sh/) CLI.
+Vagrant can be installed using the [Homebrew](https://brew.sh/) CLI.

-Vagrant depends on [Virtualbox](https://www.virtualbox.org/) for MacOS.
+Only the [Virtualbox](https://www.virtualbox.org/) hypervisor is supported on MacOS.

-To install vagrant and Virtualbox, add the 'cask' tap to homebrew and run:
+To install Vagrant and Virtualbox, add the 'cask' tap to homebrew and run:

     brew tap caskroom/cask
     brew install caskroom/cask/virtualbox
     brew install caskroom/cask/vagrant

-To install Ansible, run:

-    brew install ansible

 ### Windows 10 Home